Godzilla (Cerasini series): Godzilla at World's End

-In the third novel, Godzilla at World's End, a new threat emerges from within the Earth itself a year after Godzilla's battle with King Ghidorah.
+The third novel, Godzilla at World's End, was published in 1998, and centers around a new threat that emerges from within the Earth itself a year after Godzilla's battle with King Ghidorah.
 An ancient civilization, long dead and buried beneath Antarctica, springs to life with the arrival of a teenage girl from the surface world, who becomes corrupted by the power she finds there and seeks to destroy mankind, unleashing five new monsters: Gigan, Megalon, Manda, Battra and Hedorah.
-Her ultimate weapons are the Babel Wave that cuts off all communications and the plant monster Biollante.
+Her ultimate weapons are the Babel Wave, which cuts off all electronic communications on Earth, and the plant monster Biollante.
 With the help of a group of teenage scientists, Mothra, a young Rodan (the one that hatched from the egg on Mount Rushmore), and the newly awakened Anguirus, Godzilla makes it to the city in the earth.
 During the trip, Gigan, Hedorah, and Battra are supposedly killed while Manda and Megalon flee into the wild.
 Godzilla and Biollante have a final battle with Godzilla winning, saving the earth.
 However, Godzilla becomes trapped in the Earth's center.
 As the book ends, the Russian government shows interest in studying Anguirus while America and Japan work together on a new project.
-It is then revealed that Manda and Megalon are still at large along with Rodan.
+It is then revealed that Manda and Megalon are still on the loose, along with Rodan.

 Godzilla vs. the Robot Monsters

-Godzilla emerges from a volcano in the year 2004.
-Meanwhile, America, Russia and Mongolia have each been hard at work on their own anti-monster projects: Mechagodzilla, Moguera and Mecha-King Ghidorah, respectively.
+The fourth novel, Godzilla vs. the Robot Monsters, was published in 1998.
+Set in the year 2004, Godzilla emerges from a volcano while the United States, Russia, and Mongolia have each been developing anti-monster mechs: Mechagodzilla, Moguera and Mecha-King Ghidorah, respectively.
 In Montana, Mechagodzilla is pitted against Baragon, who has emerged from hibernation to feed on humans and herds of cattle alike, while Moguera defeats and captures Anguirus in Russia.
 Ghidorah, on the other hand, is in the hands of a corrupt Kulgan Khan, the new ruler of Mongolia, who intends to use the rebuilt space dragon as a weapon of conquest.
-In the climax of the novel, Godzilla escapes from the bottom of the Earth and returns to Japan to do battle with his old foe, unwittingly teaming up with Mechagodzilla and Moguera in the process.
+In the climax of the novel, Godzilla escapes from the bottom of the Earth and returns to Japan to do battle with Ghidorah, unwittingly teaming up with Mechagodzilla and Moguera in the process.
 However, the only survivor of the fight is Godzilla itself.
 In the end, Godzilla returns to the sea, Anguirus is moved to a wildlife sanctuary for study, Rodan returns to Antarctica, and Baragon escapes, albeit trapped underground temporarily.